declanbyrd/declanbyrd.co.uk/README.md

 What you shouldn't do with this code:

 - Copy the whole codebase.
 There are plenty of [11ty starter projects](https://www.11ty.dev/docs/starter/) which are available - use those instead.
+- Fork the repository.
+You don't need your own copy of **my** site.
+That's creepy.
+If you want an 11ty site, use a [starter project](https://www.11ty.dev/docs/starter/) and build your own.